-Noisy radiators, uneven heat, using too much energy – you’ve probably experienced these common complaints from customers.
-But there is an easy way to deal with all of them – hydronic balancing the Grundfos way .
+Noisy radiators, uneven heat distribution and using too much energy are probably common complaints from your customers.
+However, there is an easy way to deal with all of them – hydronic balancing the Grundfos way.

-Until now, you’ve had to rely on manufacturers’ standard settings, refer to generic tables or base balancing on experience or recommendations from radiator or TRV (thermostatic radiator valves) manufacturers to balance the system.
+Until now, it’s likely you’ve had to rely on manufacturers’ standard settings, referring to generic tables or base balancing on experience or recommendations from radiator or TRV (thermostatic radiator valves) manufacturers to balance the heating system.

-The result is that many heating systems do not operate efficiently.
+This is why many heating systems do not operate efficiently.
 In fact, research shows that 82% of heating systems in existing buildings in Germany alone in 2017, were incorrectly balanced (CO2online, 2017).

-Basic or insufficient hydronic heating system balancing can frequently become your headache when homeowners contact you for a solution for uneven heat in their home and poor comfort.
+Basic or insufficient hydronic balancing can become a headache when homeowners contact you for a solution when heat is distributing unevenly in their home.

 • For heat pumps, flow temperature needs to be as low as possible to minimise energy costs and maximise performance.